icmarint/icmarint/README.md

 <h1 align="center">Hi 👋, I'm Isabel Cristina Marín</h1>
 <h3 align="center">A passionate developer from Colombia</h3>

 <p> I am a Web Developer with engineering background.
 In this Page you will find mainly projects I made for my classes of different certifications.
 I first choose an Web Developer Bootcamp in Udemy in wich I learned programming using JavaScript, CSS, NodeJS and MongoDB and made a web site with a CRUD (you can see the code by click Yelpcamp repository).
-Currently, I'm participating in a Governamental programm called Misión TIC, in wich I have
+Then, I have participated in a Governamental programm called Misión TIC, .
-learned Python, you can see some Exercises that I have made in the PythonExercises repository, and I'm learnign Java right now.
 I'm developing a web site for my entreperneurship and I´m looking for a developer job.</p>

 - 📫 Contact me: **icmarint@gmail.com**